-16. ROLE OF COUNCILLORS IN ENFORCEMENT
+16.17.
+ROLE OF COUNCILLORS IN ENFORCEMENT

 Compliance and enforcement matters are sensitive and easily susceptible to allegations of impropriety, bias or inconsistency.
-In order to manage those risks, and consistent with Councillors' Code of Conduct, Councillors do not attend on-site meetings with Council staff, the complainants, or persons the subject of investigation or enforcement action , or direct staff in relation to particular outcomes relating to investigations or enforcement options or actions.
+In order to one manage those risks, and consistent with Councillors' Code of Conduct, Councillors do not attend on-site meetings with Council staff, the complainants, or persons the subject of investigation or enforcement action.
+Councillors do not, or direct staff in relation to particular outcomes relating to investigations or enforcement options or actions.